-You should bring the course textbook, one or two other suggested books (see above) a camera, and all personal items and medications you need.
+You should bring the program textbook, one or two other suggested books (see above) a camera, and all personal items and medications you need.
 Also, do not forget a notebook and a pen!
 Here is a list of things that are suggested:

-- (1) All medications you require on a daily basis; - (2) Personal toiletries and hygienic items; - (3) Camera and digital cards, as well as charger or spare batteries; - (4) Notebook and pen; - (5) YOUR PASSPORT, which should be with you at all times!; - (6) Sunscreen (important!); - (7) Bug spray; - (8) A Nalgene bottle or small canteen; - (9) Textbook and one or two other books (see above); - (10) A map; - (11) Sufficient money for small purchases (see above); - (12) A personal music device for chilling in the vehicle; - (13) A roll of toilet paper to share; - (14) A big bottle of Pepto Bismol or the equivalent and Imodium; - (15) Adaptors/converters for European plugs - (15) THIS HANDBOOK.
+- (1) All medications you require on a daily basis; - (2) Personal toiletries and hygienic items; - (3) Camera and digital cards, as well as charger or spare batteries; - (4) Notebook and pen; - (5) YOUR PASSPORT, which should be with you at all times!; - (6) Sunscreen (important!): - (7) A Nalgene bottle or small canteen; - (8) Textbook and one or two other books (see above); - (9) A map: - (10) Sufficient money for small purchases (see above); - (11) A personal music device for chilling in the vehicle; - (12) A roll of toilet paper to share; - (13) A big bottle of Pepto Bismol or the equivalent and Imodium;

+- (14) Adaptors/converters for European plugs-these are not the same as ours! - (15) THIS HANDBOOK.

 Most of these items should go in your "Day Pack," which will be available throughout the day.
-Some of your medications, toiletries, and hygienic items-as well as money or credit cards well stashed-can go in your "Night Bag," which will be locked up in the back of the van during the day.
+Some of your medications, toiletries, and hygienic items-as well as money or credit cards well stashed-can go in your "Night Bag," which will be locked up in the bus or at our hotel during the day.